k18shruti/SNN-Liquid-State-Machine/README.md

 2. nmc_str.c: Creates the connectivity matrix for the LSM based neural micro circuit.

 lsm_simln.c: This simulates a network of N recurrently connected neurons.
 The header file (snn.h) has the network parameters which can be modified.

-   N: no. of neurons in the network.
+   N: no. of neurons in the network

    simT: duration of simulation

    M: no. of time steps (simT/dt)

    X,Y,Z: no. of neurons in each of the 3 directions within the NMC block.

 To compile: gcc lsm_simln.c spk_gen.c nmc_str.c -lm -o lsm
 To run: ./lsm